kudretkurt/RabobankTextProcessing/README.md

 ## Testing

-- Unit tests are written in xUnit, since this is the most popular framework at the moment.
-Also I used FluentAssertions.
+- Unit tests are written in xUnit with FluentAssertions.
 - You can use swagger interface or Postman for end-user testing.